TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 - [x] Set up a Supabase database for storing the readings
 - [x] Set up a Deno function for persisting the readings
 - [x] Make the POST call with a JSON payload

-This is currently in the queue/in the works:
+- [x] Run the program on in a loop to collect readings over time

-- [ ] Run the program on in a loop to collect readings over time
+Nothing is currently in the queue/in the works.

 In order to finalize the implementation of the stated purpose at the top of the readme, this is what's left to do: